 Other writing by Julie includes From the Roots: Building the Power of Communities of Color to Challenge Structural Racism, Guide to Grantmaking with a Racial Equity Lens, cover stories for publications such as The Nation and Colorlines, and creative work such as American Residence,

 Julie’s core practices are mui-i tai chi, meditation/prayer, moon reverence, ancestral honoring, and poetry and creative writing.
-After 20 years in California Julie returned to her birthplace of Michigan where she loves open water swimming and making a home with her beloved daughter.
+After 20 years in California Julie returned to her birthplace of Michigan where she loves open water swimming, dancing salsa and bachata, and making a home with her beloved daughter.

 Hear Julie's voice in What is Cultural Strategy?
 And How To Seed, Feed & Feel Into A Worldview of Plenty.